hldohaga/upfnabp/final227.md

 This is intended to increase individual compliance with testing and treatment of hypertension (BP \>140).
 This study intends to offer additional opportunities for improving outcomes.

-Nutrition has long been identified as a contributor to hypertension and so non communicable disease.
+Nutrition has long been identified as a contributor to hypertension and so non communicable disease (NCD).
 Sodium is known to be important in the physiology of BP and so is a key target of drug treatment as Rang and Dale @rang1987 describe.
 Monteiro in 2010 @monteiro2009 argues that there is more to food than its food group, or identified macro/micro nutrients.
 He identifies this epidemologically demonstrating that the sum of effects identified from breaking food up into its constituents leaves a gap in the overall effect.
 This gap he calls 'processing'.
-His initial three part food classification was not conclusive, but demonstrated better matching when the 'processed food' catagory was divided in two @monteiro2010 .
+His initial three part food classification was not conclusive, but demonstrated better matching when the 'processed food' category was divided in two @monteiro2010 .
 The new category 'Ultra-processed' (UPF) has caused controversy since, but has proven to be effective for study, and discussion.

 UPF makes up up to 60% diet in UK especially in the North West of England.